InnovativeInventor/TrumpTweet/README.md

     -u --update                 Update tweets and process data (clone recursively for this) -e --epochs <amount>        Specify the amount of checkpoints/epochs you want
 ```
+Tip: If you want to get your computer to run the training script in the background, type `screen bash train.sh <options>` and `CTL-A` `CTL-D`.
+To reattach the screen, type: `screen -r`.

 Things you need to have preinstalled:
 - numpy